Youth Hit To Death - UrduPoint

 Youth Hit To Death

-SARGODHA, (UrduPoint / Pakistan Point News - 7th Apr, 2025) A youth was killed in an accident near here on Monday.
+SIALKOT, (UrduPoint / Pakistan Point News - 11th Apr, 2025) A youth was killed by a speeding car at Daska-Sialkot road,here on Friday.

-A speeding rickshaw hit and killed a motorcyclist near 33 Phattak when
+According to rescue spokesperson,Shahab-ud-Din(25) died on the spot as an over speeding car hit him coming from wrong direction at Mohallah Fazal Abad near Bhilo Mahar Daska-Sialkot road.

 Recent Stories